-The submission is made by the Complainant that the Registrant is currently using the Disputed Domain Name to resolve to a site index page, which is not in an apparent, competing, commercial use, but rather to a website featuring multiple pay-per-click links where the Respondent is presumably profiting from the click-through fees.
+The submission is made by the Complainant that the Registrant is currently using the Disputed Domain Name to resolve to a site which is in apparent, commercial use, where the Respondent is presumably profiting from the sales of products competing with the Complainant.

 Past panels and arbitrators have held that there does not have to be any positive act on the part of the Respondent in order to not be held in "bad faith".
-The simple act of diverting web traffic to another site that would legitimately belong to another domain owner can be construed as nothing else than simple hijacking of that legitimate trade-mark/domain.
-In short, there does not have to be a commercial reason or value for this "hi-jacking" to be considered bad faith.
+The simple act of diverting web traffic to another site that would legitimately belong to another domain owner can be construed as simple hi-jacking of that legitimate trade-mark/domain.